resourcepool/ssdp-client/README.md

 # jarpic-client
-A Simple Asynchronous SSDP 1.0 Java Client using JDK APIs only.
+A Simple Asynchronous SSDP/1.0 UPNP/1.1 Java Client using JDK APIs only.

 This library works on Android as well.